Microneedling nåldjup – komplett guide (0.25–2.0 mm)

 • Enlarged pores

-Also, read our guide on how often you should do microneedling for the right interval between treatments.
+Also, read our guide on how often one should do microneedling for the right interval between treatments.

 Microneedling needle depth 1.0 mm